-It is hard to know if baby is getting enough milk when you are breastfeeding – its not like you have a bottle gauge to view the quantity!
+That’s such a common question that we get asked by new mums.
+YES, it is hard to know if baby is getting enough milk when you are breastfeeding – its not like you have a bottle gauge to view the quantity!
+You’re learning all about being a mum and how to follow your baby’s cues.

 A baby who is wetting nappies frequently, gaining weight, and thriving is getting enough milk.